Chapter 15 – A Focus on Mayors & Councils

 15.1 What Does a Mayor Do?

-Mayors serve as the chief executives of their cities, overseeing various agencies and departments such as the fire department and public works.
+Mayors serve as the chief executives of their cities, and they oversee various departments such as the fire department and public works.
 They engage with elected councils and serve as leaders in their communities.

 Watch this video from Simple Civics, a series created to explain key concepts in local government in an accessible way.
 In this episode, Dr. Teri Jett discusses the role of a mayor and the responsibilities they hold in leading a city: